4 Beginning Your Research

 More attention should be paid to the food choices available to school children.

-This thesis asserts your position on the issue, but the term “more attention” and “food choices” are somewhat vague and could be more descriptive.
+This thesis asserts your position on the issue, but “more attention” and “food choices” are somewhat vague and could be more descriptive.
 This question also doesn’t explain why we should pay attention.
 Is it because cafeteria workers don’t have time to clean up the mess?
 Is it because of food waste?

 SOLUTION: Reword so that the thesis statement is focused and more defined.